Stanford vs. Vanderbilt NCAA Football Odds, Plays and Insights | September 18, 2021

 Over/Under Insights

-- Stanford and its opponents have combined for 48.5 points -- this matchup's point total -- just twice this year.

-- The combined points per game average of the two teams, 38, is 10.5 points fewer than Saturday's over/under.

-- These two squads combine to allow 48 points per game, 0.5 fewer than this contest's over/under.
+- The two teams combine to average 38 points per game, 11.0 less than the total in this contest.

+- This contest's total is 1.0 point more than the 48 these two squads combine to allow per game this season.

+- The Cardinal and their opponents have scored an average of 53.3 points per game in 2021, 4.3 more than Saturday's total.

 Stanford Stats and Trends

-- The Cardinal have turned the ball over one more time (2 total) than the Commodores have forced a turnover (1) this season.
+- The Cardinal have turned the ball over two times this season, one more turnover than the Commodores have forced (1).

+- Find the latest spread and moneyline odds for Stanford at SISportsbook.

 Vanderbilt Stats and Trends

-- The Commodores have turned the ball over two more times (4 total) than the Cardinal have forced a turnover (2) this season.
+- This year the Commodores have turned the ball over four times, two more than the Cardinal's takeaways (2).

 Stanford Top Players